Did you know?

 Does stuttering ever disappear on its own?

 Yes, many children recover naturally from stuttering.
 It appears that more girls recover than boys and the highest chance of recovery is in the first six to twelve months.
+However, the best way to know if your child will lose their stutter naturally, or whether they require treatment, is to speak to a specialist who will assess your child individually.

 Why does stuttering get worse when I’m nervous?